gitter-badger/miu-1/miuspec/lang.rst

   token ident-keyword =
     rec
     let in as and where
-    type mod implicit deriving
+    type mod implicit
+    deriving pattern
     forall exists
-    do if then else match with
+    do if else match with
     import operator
     foreign volatile
     atomic